jeffrafter/notifykit/README.md

 This will start the Mailcatcher daemon.
 Now any emails sent from development will be trapped by Mailcatcher and you can view the results in your browser at [http://localhost:1080](http://localhost:1080).

+In order for your tests to work you will need to setup the default host in your test environment as well:

+    config.action_mailer.default_url_options = { host: "localhost:3000", protocol: "http" }

+If you are using `secrets.yml` you could set this up using a host setting per envirnment, then just set the value in `config/application.rb`:

+    # Set the host
+    config.action_mailer.default_url_options = { host: Rails.application.secrets.domain, protocol: Rails.application.secrets.protocol }

 ## Creating notification templates and kinds